-Some actuaries may apply a high level adjustment to the overall reserve amount or to each of several portions of the reserve.
+Some actuaries may apply a high-level adjustment to the overall reserve amount or to each of several portions of the reserve.
 The adjustment may be based on analysis of past trends in the reserve, including "roll-forward" analysis of the change in the reserve balance.
-Such analysis would typically isolate the main drivers of the reserve change and would enable the actuary to estimate short term changes in the reserve after the calculation date based on correlation with those drivers.
+Such analysis would typically isolate the main drivers of the reserve change and would enable the actuary to estimate short term changes in the reserve after the projection start date based on correlation with those drivers.
 This could include using some characteristic of the group of policies in the calculation (e.g., face amount for a group of term insurance policies) and a ratio method to modify the Scenario Reserve for the stochastic calculation or the Deterministic Reserve for the group of policies actually in force on the valuation date.
-Other actuaries may calculate the Stochastic and Deterministic Reserve on a small, representative sample of policies from the group of policies on the valuation date and compare this amount to the Stochastic and Deterministic Reserve for those policies as of the prior calculated date.
-This information could be used in a number of ways to modify the calculations made using the prior date to the valuation date.
+Other actuaries may calculate the Stochastic and Deterministic Reserves on a small, representative sample of policies from the group of policies as of the earlier projection start date.
+This information could be used in a number of ways to modify the calculations made using the earlier projection start date to the valuation date.
 Of course, the actuary would need to be prudent in determining the number of representative samples that are appropriate and which policies to use in this calculation.

 It would be prudent for the actuary to confirm that the approach used is appropriate for the group of policies being valued.
-If the policy characteristics or economic environment have changed materially, a valuation date prior to the reporting date may not be appropriate.
+If the policy characteristics or economic environment have changed materially, a Projection Start Date prior to the valuation date may not be appropriate.

-Q10.4: Should changes in economic conditions from the Projection Start Date also be incorporated in the adjustment of the reserves?
+Q 10.4: Should changes in economic conditions from the projection start date also be incorporated in the adjustment of the reserves?

-A: Many actuaries performing the calculations would modify the reserve calculations to take into account the economic conditions as of the Valuation Date if the Valuation Start Date is different from the Projection Start Date.
+A: Some actuaries performing the calculations would modify the reserve calculations to take into account the economic conditions as of the valuation date if the valuation date is different from the projection start date.
 This adjustment would take into consideration both the impact on the liability cash flows and the net asset earned rate.

-For products whose liability cash flows are dependent on changes in the economic environment, such as current assumption universal life products, some actuaries would reflect the economic conditions on the reporting date (if there have been material changes) and adjust the liability cash flows accordingly.
-This may require a re-computation of the reserve amounts or could include high-level adjustments reflecting expected changes to the liability cash flows.
+For products whose liability cash flows are dependent on changes in the economic environment, such as current assumption universal life products, some actuaries would reflect the economic conditions on the valuation date (if there have been material changes) and adjust the liability cash flows accordingly.
+This may require a recomputation of the reserve amounts or could include high-level adjustments reflecting expected changes to the liability cash flows.
 Some actuaries would apply adjustments that were based on sample calculations or prior sensitivity testing.

 For products whose future expected liability cash flows are not sensitive to changes in market conditions, it is expected that some actuaries would not make modifications to the liability calculation.
 It is likely that these actuaries would disclose their rationale in the documentation of the calculation.
 An example would be no or very low Cash Surrender Value term policies with fixed premiums.
-The liability cash flows would not be dependent on a change in the economic environment so no adjustments would generally be made.
+The liability cash flows would not be dependent on a change in the economic environment, so no adjustments would generally be made.
 Some actuaries might make adjustments to reflect the impact of changes in interest rates on discount rates.

-Some actuaries believe that actuarial judgment should be used to determine if adjustments to the reinvestment assumptions and the projected net asset earned rate used in the calculation are needed.
-Those actuaries would modify the asset projection based on updated economic conditions as of year-end if the changes would lead to materially different reserves.
+Some actuaries believe that actuarial judgment should be used to determine whether adjustments to the reinvestment assumptions and the projected net asset earned rate used in the calculation are needed.
+Those actuaries would modify the asset projection based on updated economic conditions as of the valuation date if the changes would lead to materially different reserves.